Should you Put your Prices up or Lower them in Recession – Take our poll

 The market environment is tough and customers increasingly want more for less and they want it quicker.
 In this climate, a lot of companies have to do more with lower resources due to the demands that their clients put upon them and the impact of price pressure on Cashflow.
 So what should they do about pricing?

-Take our poll and see what others are doing
+and see what others are doing

 Economics may suggest that we should put prices up when there is less business especially if input costs are higher e.g. the cost to hire and retain talented people as a differentiator.
 I know that leads to inflation and that’s a bad thing.
 It’s also a far too simplistic straight line theory.
 And what happens when there is no scarcity of supply to validate such a strategy?
 At that point, it becomes a case of perceived value and ROI especially compared to other providers of the same service.